AndCarrillo/docker-python-guide/README.md

 ---

-## 🤝 Contribuciones
+## 🤝 Contributing

-¿Encontraste un error o tienes una sugerencia? ¡Contribuye!
+Found an error or have a suggestion?
+Contribute!

-1. Fork el proyecto
+1. Fork the project
-2. Crea una rama para tu feature (`git checkout -b feature/nueva-funcionalidad`)
+2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit tus cambios (`git commit -m 'Agrega nueva funcionalidad'`)
+3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push a la rama (`git push origin feature/nueva-funcionalidad`)
+4. Push to the branch (`git push origin feature/new-feature`)
-5. Abre un Pull Request
+5. Open a Pull Request

 ---

-## 📝 Licencia
+## 📝 License

-Este proyecto está bajo la Licencia MIT - ver el archivo [LICENSE](LICENSE) para más detalles.
+This project is under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---